-If you wish to reserve a grave space, to view the guidance and to print an application form please click here and scroll to the bottom.
+If you wish to reserve a grave space or place a headstone: to view the latest guidance and to print an official application form please visit Lupton & Fawcett LLP’s website, the appointed Registrar for the Diocese of York (the forms are at the bottom of their webpage).

 Please note: The reservation of a grave space, the exercise of the right of burial or the erection of a memorial, do not confer upon the relative of the deceased or upon any other person, any right of ownership of the land in which the buriel is (or is to be) made.

 The actual memorial (headstone etc) remain the property of the person who commissioned its erection during their lifetime and they are responsible for keeping it in good order and after their death this duty passes to the “heir at law’ of the deceased.
 Please ensure the relevant church has your most up to date contact details in writing.